rhinolabs/docutopia/packages/core/README.md

 - **🔄 Interactive Testing** - Built-in "Try It!" panel to test endpoints directly in the documentation
 - **🔐 Multiple Auth Methods** - Support for Bearer Token, API Key, and Basic Authentication
 - **📋 cURL Generation** - Automatically generate cURL commands for any request
-- **🌐 Web Components** - Use as React component or framework-agnostic Web Component
-- **🎯 Type-Safe** - Built with TypeScript for excellent developer experience
 - **📱 Responsive** - Works seamlessly on desktop and mobile devices

 ## Installation